 The free time of summer vacations or continuous hours is for many an ideal time to start more complex or long projects associated with some of their passions.
-If Arduino is among your interests and you want to reinforce your maker spirit, we propose 7 arduino projects to do in summer.
+If Arduino is among your interests and you want to reinforce your maker spirit, we propose 12 Arduino projects to do this summer.

 1. Alarm for our events in Google Calendar